Linda Verner: Later years

-For George Edwardes she appeared at the Gaiety Theatre in London as Madame Gondelarieur in a revival of Miss Esmeralda; was Carconte in Monte Cristo Jr. in which, with Miss Esmeralda, she toured the United States for Edwardes from November 1888 to June 1889.
+For George Edwardes she appeared at the Gaiety Theatre in London as Madame Gondelarieur in a revival of Miss Esmeralda and played Carconte in Monte Cristo Jr. in which, with Miss Esmeralda, she toured the United States for Edwardes from November 1888 to June 1889.
 On her return to the Gaiety she was the Duchess Agio Uncertanti in Ruy Blas and the Blasé Roué (1889–90); Yolande of Bar in Joan of Arc, or the Merry Maid of Orleans by Adrian Ross and J. L. Shine at the Opera Comique (1891) opposite Marion Hood in the title role; Poplin in one matinee performance of Stage Struck (May 1891); Ruth Ipgreve in one matinee performance of Guy Fawkes, Esq. at the Opera Comique (September 1891), and Florence Harcourt in That Lady in Pink at the Gaiety (January to March 1892).
 She also appeared in revivals of Little Jack Sheppard, Cinder Ellen up too Late and Carmen up to Data.

 Verner joined a Gaiety burlesque company on a tour of South Africa where she died suddenly at Adelaide in August 1892.
 Edwardes and Gaiety Theatre performer Fred Leslie raised £100 to support her six children and her "long incapacitated" widower, George Potier.
 He nevertheless remarried a much younger wife in 1898 and with her had four more children before his death in 1908.